liquid4teur/Vagrant/README.md

 - To connect to the "db" box:
 >vagrant ssh db

+You'll have to work the same way if you want to only boot one of the two boxes separately (vagrant up web or vagrant up db).

 On the host, we can also see that nginx is working well by going to localhost:8080 on the browser.